 Don’t forget to make a copy after filling in the form, in case your bookkeeper needs a copy.

 By logging in to your account on www.registereddiamondcompanies.be, you can consult the online submitted AML activity reports of your company and take more copies of those should you wish so.

 Do I need an AML officer in my company and what are my obligations as an AML officer?

-The AML officer is tasked to implement the Law, the Regulations to manage the Client Acceptance Policy, train other staff members on the AML regulations, notify suspicious activity to the Financial Intelligence Unit (in Dutch abbreviated as CFI), create awareness on the cash limits, etc..
+The AML officer’s task is to implement the AML law in the company’s business (conduct KYC and risk analyses), to manage the company’s AML policy, to raise awareness on the AML legislation among other staff members in the company, to notify suspicious activities to the Financial Intelligence Unit (in Dutch abbreviated as CFI).

-The AML officer is the primary contact person for the CFI and the License Service of the Federal Public Service of Economy (in Dutch abbreviated as Fod Economie), for example in case of an inspection.
-Therefore it is important to appoint a person in your office that is always present.
+The AML officer is the primary contact person for the CFI and the License Service of the Federal Public Service of Economy (in Dutch abbreviated as FOD Economie), for example in case of an inspection.
+Therefore it is important to appoint a person in your office who is usually present in the office.

-The ultimate (legal) responsibility remains with the company and directors of the company, except when the AML officer would maliciously misconduct.
+The ultimate (legal) responsibility for AML compliance remains with the directors of the company (AML officers at the highest level), except when the AML officer would maliciously misconduct.

-Do I need to attend an AML seminar and do I need a certificate?
+Do I need to attend an AML seminar and do I need a certificate of participation?

-The law requires you to stay updated with the AML legislation.
-Therefore, AWDC organizes seminars on a monthly basis with the latest updates on the AML obligations.
-After having attended a seminar, you obtain an attendance certificate.
+The law requires you to stay updated about the AML legislation.
+Therefore, AWDC organizes seminars on a monthly basis with the latest updates on the AML legislation and compliance topics.
+After having attended a seminar, you obtain a certificate of attendance.

-AWDC recommends that you attend an AML seminar every year to stay updated.
+AWDC recommends that you attend an AML seminar every year to stay updated on the latest information.